snehilsanyal/VConvIITG/README.md

 ![](https://raw.githubusercontent.com/snehilsanyal/Virtual-Presence-IIT-Guwahati/master/Chatbox.PNG "Chatbox")

 Have a chat with your friends from the side pane using the chatbox.
 Go to them using the **locate** button.
-Once you reach anyone you will be able to see there video as well.
+Once you reach anyone, you will be able to see their video as well.

 **Interact:**

 ![](https://raw.githubusercontent.com/snehilsanyal/Virtual-Presence-IIT-Guwahati/master/Interact.PNG "Interact")

 Interact with the environment once the screen prompts.
 Whenever you go close to an interactive object like video or poster you can **press the X** button to interact with it.
-Once you are interacting  with the posters, you will be seeing a message Press i to go to the link.
-This i button will be on the right of your pane between your screen and chat box.
+Once you are interacting  with the posters, you will be seeing a message **Press i to go to the link**.
+This **i button** will be on the right of your pane between your screen and chat box.

 **Locate:**